 Re-launched in 1964, Meteor now wore a Mercury body shell but with a Ford dashboard and interior to achieve a lower price than a Mercury branded car.
 The above snow covered 1964 Montcalm example sports some incorrect Lincoln hubcaps.

 More Canadian model names like Rideau returned in 1965.
 Montcalm and LeMoyne were the other higher trimmed models with LeMoyne occupying the top spot.
-The Meteor make was slowly losing importance as time went on since the mild trim and grill changes offered little differentiation from the Mercury models they shared the showroom with.
+The Meteor make was slowly losing importance as time went on since the mild trim and grille changes offered little differentiation from the Mercury models they shared the showroom with.

 Minor styling updates again followed for 1967.